Vicovaro

 Vicovaro (Varia, Romanesco: Vicuaru) is a comune (municipality) in the Metropolitan City of Rome in the Italian region Lazio, located about 45 km northeast of Rome.

 History

 The area of Vicovaro was inhabited as early as the Neolithic period, as testified by remains dating from this period to the late Bronze Age.
+It was a city of the Aequi, later colonized by Rome.
 During the Roman domination, it was known as Vicus Varronis, Vicus Vari or Vicus Valerius.
+It was on the Via Valeria.